rust-lang/book/nostarch/chapter18.md

 Listing 18-17: Using `_` in a function signature

-This code will completely ignore the value passed as the first argument, `3`, and will print `This code only uses the y parameter: 4`.
+This code will completely ignore the value `3` passed as the first argument, and will print `This code only uses the y parameter: 4`.

 In most cases when you no longer need a particular function parameter, you would change the signature so it doesn’t include the unused parameter.
-Ignoring a function parameter can be especially useful in some cases, for example, when implementing a trait when you need a certain type signature but the function body in your implementation doesn’t need one of the parameters.
-The compiler will then not warn about unused function parameters, as it would if you used a name instead.
+Ignoring a function parameter can be especially useful in cases when, for example, you're implementing a trait when you need a certain type signature but the function body in your implementation doesn’t need one of the parameters.
+You then avoid getting a compiler warning about unused function parameters, as you would if you used a name instead.

 #### Ignoring Parts of a Value with a Nested `_`